NEET 2026 Merit List: Understanding Types, Checking Process & Preparation

 Key Details and Dates

-• State Quota Merit List: Each state prepares its own merit list for the remaining 85% of seats in government medical colleges within that state.
-Eligibility and reservation policies vary from state to state.
+- State Merit List: Each state prepares its own merit list for admission to 85% of the state quota seats in government medical colleges and all seats in state government-aided and private medical colleges within that state.
+Your rank on the state merit list depends on your NEET score and the specific reservation policies and eligibility criteria of that particular state.

 How to Prepare